Laura Schechter, PhD, MA, BA (Hons.)

 About

 Laura Schechter holds a PhD from the University of Alberta, and she continues to teach a wide range of courses in the Department of English and Film Studies.
 She also coordinates all sections of ENGL 199 (English for Engineering Students), and she is available for Honours essay supervision in English.
-In the past she has supervised projects on early modern recipe books and representations of Morgan le Fay.
+In the past she has supervised projects on early modern recipes and representations of Morgan le Fay.
 Laura's research focuses on early modern gender, court culture, politicized writing, and Shakespeare, but she also happily researches late medieval materials, travel and exploration texts, and translation studies.
 She has published several articles and book chapters, with recent work in Pedagogy and the edited collection Shakespeare's Queens, and she often produces shorter book reviews and encyclopedia entries.
 Laura is at work on a monograph and also regularly presents at conferences.

 Courses